utkarshg1/utkarshpy/README.md

 - **Checks Python Version:** Ensures Python 3.6 or higher is installed.
 - **GitHub Authentication:** Verifies GitHub CLI installation and authenticates the user.
 - **Git Configuration:** Automatically sets up Git username and email from GitHub.
-- **Project Initialization:** Initializes a local Git repository.
+- **Project Initialization:** Initializes a local Git repository using `uv` if available.
 - **Essential Files Creation:** Generates `.gitignore`, `LICENSE`, and `README.md`.
 - **GitHub Repository Creation:** Creates a public or private GitHub repository and pushes the code.
-- **Virtual Environment Setup:** Creates and activates a virtual environment, then installs dependencies.
+- **Virtual Environment Setup:** Creates and activates a virtual environment using `uv`, then installs dependencies.
 - **VS Code Configuration:** Configures workspace settings for auto-save, formatting, and Jupyter.

 ## Step-by-Step Workflow